 Back when I was living in Canada, I was covered under a multi-trip annual policy.
 It included up to 60 days per trip, was valid in most countries and was really cheap (around a hundred CAD per year).

-True health insurance
+Stand-alone health insurance

 Integra Global offers one of the best insurance products out there.
 Unlike many other insurers, their approach is to bundle everything in so that you do not have to worry about what is covered and what is not.
 This sometimes makes them look more expensive than their competitors but when you compare apple for apple, they are very competitive.
 I absolutely recommend them especially if you care about direct billing and coverage in Asia.